pxc/gitbook/text/03_The_Git_Index/0_ The_Git_Index.markdown

 information as long as you have the name of the tree that it described.

-And with that, you should have a pretty good understanding of the basics of what Git is doing behind the scenes, and why it is a bit different than most other SCM systems.
+And with that, you should have a pretty good understanding of the basics of what Git is doing behind the scenes, and why it is a bit different from most other SCM systems.
 Don't worry if you don't totally understand it all right now; we'll revisit all of these topics in the next sections.
-Now we're ready to move on to installing, configuring and using Git.
+Now you're ready to move on to installing, configuring and using Git.